 15. If you weren’t an artist, what would you be?

-I finished a grammar school with emphasis on foreign languages, so I guess I would have become a guide-interpreter.
+I finished a grammar school with an emphasis on foreign languages, so I guess I would have become a guide-interpreter.